Heart Stuff

 At just the right time, Jesus shows up, walking casually across the rough water, no less.
 I don’t blame the disciples for being frightened as He approached.
 It’s not every day you see a person just taking an unhurried stroll on a stormy sea!

 Jesus calls out to them, calming their fears by reminding them who He is.
 His voice calling out above the waves and the wind must have been the most welcome sound the disciples had ever heard.
-In that moment, they recognized Him and they were willing to take Him into the boat.
+In that moment, they recognized Him and invited Him into the boat.
 As soon as He stepped into the boat, they instantly arrived at the shore.

 Did you catch that?
 They were in the middle of a lake, in a storm, waves crashing everywhere.
 They are rowing and rowing and not getting anywhere.
 Then Jesus shows up.
 Once they decided to invite Him into the boat, they miraculously were transported to the shore, to the exact place they were headed!

-Jesus is present in your situation, even if you don’t always recognize Him there.
-When you take your eyes off the storm long enough to look toward Him, you will always find Him nearby, waiting to help.
-Listen for His voice above the wind and the waves.
-Will you let Him into the boat to be your peace and your life-line?
+Please know that Jesus is present in your situation, even if you don’t always recognize Him there.
+It is only when we take our eyes off the storm long enough to look toward Him, that we will see that He has been there all along, waiting to help.
+Listen for His voice above the wind and the waves and let Him into the storm you’re facing.
+He will be your peace and your life-line.

-Too often when I find myself in the middle of difficult circumstances, I work so hard to fix it by my own strength that I end up weary and distraught.
-In those situations, I’m like the disciples, rowing and rowing and not getting anywhere (except worn out!).
-How long do we needlessly struggle when simply allowing God into the boat will help us experience His strength and peace while we get to where we are supposed to be.
+Too often when I find myself in the middle of a difficult circumstance, I work so hard to fix it by my own strength that I end up weary and distraught.
+In those situations, I’m a lot like the disciples, rowing and rowing and not getting anywhere, except worn out!.
+How long do we needlessly struggle, when simply allowing God into the boat will help us experience His strength and peace while we get to the other side.

 When we are reminded of who God is and allow Him into our situation, we get to experience the peace of knowing we are safe in His love and protection.
 In His care, He is able to get us to the other side of our situation.
 He himself is our peace, we need not be afraid.
 He is always near and ready to step into any storm.